teammatehunt/puzzup/puzzle_editing/templates/docs/admin.md

 ## Postprodding

-This note was in the User doc:
+PuzzUp allows you to export puzzle and hint metadata in the form of JSON or YAML files that can then be imported into your hunt repo.

-PuzzUp allows you to upload a zip file and automatically push it to a Git repository, if you set that up.
-I'm not sure how it works, sorry.
+We've also added the ability to automatically generate a React file based on a template.
+This hooks into the tph-template repo and automatically makes a commit in a new branch.
+To do so, you will need to set up the `HUNT_REPO` and `HUNT_REPO_URL` env variables to point to your local and remote Git repos, respectively.